Aider-AI/aider/aider/website/docs/usage/tips.md

 - Use `/clear` to discard the chat history and make a fresh start.
 - Can you `/drop` any extra files?
 - Use `/ask` to discuss a plan before aider starts editing code.
+- Use the [`/model` command](commands.html) to switch to a different model and try again.
+Switching between GPT-4o and Sonnet will often get past problems.
 - If aider is hopelessly stuck, just code the next step yourself and try having aider code some more after that.
 Take turns and pair program with aider.